bwilliams4428/AWS-Projects/AWS-WordPress/README.md

               IMAGES VPC1-4

-2. Create an Internet Gateway and NAT Gateway.
+2. Create an Internet Gateway.

               Create an Internet gatway and attach the IGW to my VPC.
-              Create a NAT Gateway, selec Private-Subnet-1, set the connectivity type to public and assign an elastic IP to the NGW.

               IMAGES VPC5-8